 The ability to harvest the wealth of information contained in biomedical Big Data will advance our understanding of human health and disease; however, lack of appropriate tools, poor data accessibility, and insufficient training, are major impediments to rapid translational impact.
 To meet this challenge, the National Institutes of Health (NIH) launched the Big Data to Knowledge (BD2K) initiative in 2012.

 BD2K is a trans-NIH initiative established to enable biomedical research as a digital research enterprise, to facilitate discovery and support new knowledge, and to maximize community engagement.

 The BD2K initiative addresses four major aims that, in combination, are meant to enhance the utility of biomedical Big Data:

-- To facilitate broad use of biomedical digital assets by making them discoverable, accessible, and citable.
+- To facilitate broad use of biomedical digital assets by making them Findable, Accessible, Interoperable, and Reusable (FAIR).

 - To conduct research and develop the methods, software, and tools needed to analyze biomedical Big Data.

 - To enhance training in the development and use of methods and tools necessary for biomedical Big Data science.

 - To support a data ecosystem that accelerates discovery as part of a digital enterprise.

 Overall, the focus of the BD2K program is to support the research and development of innovative and transforming approaches and tools to maximize and accelerate the integration of Big Data and data science into biomedical research.

 BD2K Program Management Working Groups: